 Step 6.
 Upload for Processing

-Once you’ve reviewed your upload and ready to start processing your data, click the blue Start process button to initiate the upload and submit your data for processing.
-You will see a status bar in the top right-hand corner of your screen indicating the progress of your upload.
+Once you’ve reviewed your upload and are ready to start processing your data, click the Start process button to initiate the upload and submit your data for processing.
+You will see a status bar at the top right-hand corner of your screen indicating the progress of your upload.

 NOTE: Please keep your browser window open, disable any power saving or sleep modes on your computer, and ensure that it has a constant internet connection.
 If the network connection is interrupted for any reason, your upload will stop and will not be completed until a network connection is re-established.